 After the workshop, participants wrote short reflections on how they could take practical action towards gender inclusivity on campus.
 One campus counsellor suggested changing the “male/female” answer on forms to the more open-ended “fill-in-the-blank” for gender.
 Another suggestion was to display a LGBTIQ-friendly symbol, such as an office-door sign or wearable badge.

 Meanwhile, an academic staff member proposed, “I would treat all of my colleagues and students equitably irrespective of their gender orientation.
 Even if I notice someone as LGBTIQ, I will not behave differently so that they will feel comfortable communicating with me.”

 For their successful initiative to create a more inclusive climate, Dr Goh, Kumaresan, and Dr Bong won a 2018 Vice-Chancellor Award for Diversity and Inclusion.

 The award recognises staff and students who make an outstanding contribution to fostering diversity and inclusion at Monash University, especially for people from disadvantaged and marginalised groups.
 The award selection committee – consisting of 10 members, half of whom are student representatives – determine if nominees have impacted members of campus or the broader community through an innovative program or initiative.
 The award total in 2018 was $15,000.

 Dr Goh, Kumaresan, and Dr Bong had invested much time into crafting the workshop, on top of their regular responsibilities.
 With support from both Monash University Australia and Monash Malaysia, they designed it as part of an existing professional development module for CEED (Continuing Education Excellence Development).
 The workshop is the first homegrown CEED module which covers gender and sexuality issues at the Malaysian campus.

-The CEED module is part of on-going campus-wide initiative which focus on raising awareness on issues of gender variance and sexual diversity.
+The CEED module is part of an on-going campus-wide initiative which focuses on raising awareness on issues of gender variance and sexual diversity.